WordPress/gutenberg/docs/contributors/code/testing-overview.md

 ### Scenario Testing

-If you find that end-to-end tests pass when run locally, but fail in Travis, you may be able to isolate a CPU- or network-bound race condition by simulating a slow CPU or network:
+If you find that end-to-end tests pass when run locally, but fail in GitHub Actions, you may be able to isolate a CPU- or network-bound race condition by simulating a slow CPU or network:

 ```
 THROTTLE_CPU=4 npm run test-e2e